Diffusion Means in Geometric Spaces: Introduction

-Using a likelihood criterion for defining means on manifolds has previously been explored in \cite{said_extrinsic_2012} on compact Lie groups, in \cite{sommer_bridge_2017} on landmark manifolds and general Riemannian manifolds \cite{sommer_modelling_2016} \cite{sommer_anisotropic_nodate}, and also in probabilistic principal component analysis \cite{zhang_probabilistic_2013}\cite{NyeTangWeyenbergYoshida2017}.
-The contributions of this paper are \begin{enumerate} \item A theoretical account of diffusion means on geodesically and stochastically complete connected Riemannian manifolds with bounded sectional curvature. \item An exploration of the diffusion mean estimator, in particular the asymptotic behavior in terms of consistency and convergence rate. \item Proving that diffusion means admit positive mass on the cut locus. \item Several examples of improved convergence rate for bimodal distributions on $\cS^n$. \end{enumerate} In Section 2 we cover some basic background knowledge on differential geometry and geometric statistics to set the scene for the upcoming sections.
-A formal account of the diffusion means are found in Section 3, covering both geodesically and stochastically complete connected Riemannian manifolds and other possible extensions, which are motivated by the possible application to computational anatomy and network theory, respectively.
+While the Fr\'echet mean is the center in the sense of minimizing squared distances, the diffusion mean, per its definition, should be interpreted as the most likely explanation of the data under the statistical model of Brownian motion.
+Since Brownian motions arise in the limit of random walks assuming only i.i.d. steps, this is arguably a very natural model of the dispersion between mean and observations with very weak assumptions on the probabilistic structure.
+In a sense much weaker than the Fr\'echet mean which measures dispersion between mean and observations by the energy of smooth geodesics.
+Both concepts generalize the Euclidean expected value to more general spaces, conserving in one case a metric property (Fr\'echet mean) and in the other case a probabilistic property (diffusion mean).
+Using a likelihood criterion for defining means on manifolds has previously been explored in \citet{said_extrinsic_2012} on compact Lie groups, in \citet{sommer_bridge_2017} on landmark manifolds and general Riemannian manifolds \citet{sommer_modelling_2016} \citet{sommer_anisotropic_nodate}, and also in probabilistic principal component analysis \citet{zhang_probabilistic_2013}\citet{NyeTangWeyenbergYoshida2017}.
+The contributions of this paper are \begin{enumerate} \item A theoretical account of diffusion means on geodesically and stochastically complete connected Riemannian manifolds with bounded sectional curvature, and we explain how diffusion means can be defined on Lie groups lacking a bi-invariant Riemannian metric. \item An exploration of the diffusion mean estimator, in particular the asymptotic behavior in terms of consistency and convergence rate, and an investigation of the effect of joint estimation of mean and diffusion variance on the convergence rate, where the latter essentially rules out smeariness. \item Proving that diffusion means admit positive mass on the cut locus. \item Showing that for zero diffusion, diffusion means reduce to Fr\'echet means. \item Several examples of improved convergence rate for bimodal distributions on $\cS^n$. \end{enumerate} In Section 2 we cover some basic background knowledge on differential geometry and geometric statistics to set the scene for the upcoming sections.
+A formal account of the diffusion means can be found in Section 3, covering both geodesically and stochastically complete connected Riemannian manifolds and other possible extensions, which are motivated by the possible application to computational anatomy and network theory, respectively.
 Furthermore, we prove that the diffusion mean admits positive mass on the cut locus contrary to the Fr\'echet mean.

+Diffusion means, as MLEs, directly allow for the development of Bayes methods.
+Empirical Bayes methods based on shrinkage for Fr\'echet means in nonpositive curvature contexts studied by \citet{mccormack2021equivariant,yang2020empirical} could thus be extended.